jbonaiuto/jbonaiuto/content/home/about.md

 # Biography

-I am a postdoctoral researcher in neuroscience at the Institut des Sciences Cognitives - Marc Jeannerod, CNRS.
+I am an independent researcher in neuroscience at the Institut des Sciences Cognitives - Marc Jeannerod, CNRS.
 My research interests include motor control, action-based decision making, and cortical beta activity.
 I have recently obtained an ERC Consolidator Grant (ECoG-2019) to study sensorimotor beta bursts in terms of mechanisms, functional role, and development.
-I'll soon be hiring at all levels.
+I'm always looking for interns, masters students, PhD students, and post-docs interested in computational modeling, neurophysiology, and M/EEG of the motor system.
 Contact me with expressions of interest.